thuylinh225/Fake-News-Detection/README.md

 In this project, there are 5 parts:

 (1) Gather data, determine the method of data collection and provenance of the data.
 (2) Identify Unsupervised Learning Problem.
 (3) EDA - Inspect, Visualize, and Clean the data.
 (4) Building and training models:

 NMF
 Kmeans
 Random Forest
 Logistic Regression
-Decision Tree
+Decision Tree.

 (5) Summary